 WordPress is a Content Management System developed by Automattic a fully-remote company, that understands the Internet like no one else.
-In a nutshell the WordPress.org is a place for open source project, where anyone can contribute and help design a better platform for websites.
+In a nutshell, the WordPress.org is a place for open source project, where anyone can contribute and help design a better platform for websites.
 It also means that anyone can download, edit and adjust the software for their needs.
-Mind that managing WordPress, domain registration and web hosting requires technical knowledge and time to put all the pieces together.
+Mind that managing WordPress, domain registration and web hosting require technical knowledge and time to put all the pieces together.

 Automattic also offers a commercial version of WordPress with a free plan on the WordPress.com domain.
 In my opinion, it’s the best bet for anyone who cannot get the Google My Business website and/or want to regularly publish written articles.

 Why free plan on WordPress.com is the best website starting point?

-- Website creation process and content management are polished and consistent both on a computer web browser and on their official mobile app.
+- The website creation process and content management are polished and consistent both on a computer web browser and on their official mobile app.

-- WordPress.com is fully compatible with WordPress.org and other services which gives you freedom to change your provider at any moment.
+- WordPress.com is fully compatible with WordPress.org and other services which give you the freedom to change your provider at any moment.

-- Learning how WordPress dashboard works is beneficial because more and more websites are built with it.
-It is very probable that you’ll use some version of WordPress, when you will be ready to pay for your site.
+- Learning how WordPress dashboard functions is beneficial because more and more websites are built with it.
+It is very probable that you’ll use some version of WordPress when you will be ready to pay for your site.

 How to create a free website with WordPress.com?